Exploiting the Semantic Knowledge of Pre-trained Text-Encoders for Continual Learning: Related Work

 \subsection{Continual Learning with Foundation Models}

 A recent emerging trend in the field of continual learning is to combine pre-trained vision transformers with parameter-efficient fine-tuning techniques to continuously adapt the model to a stream of incoming downstream tasks.
 Specifically, these techniques involve prompt tuning~\cite{lester2021power, jia2022visual}, prefix tuning~\cite{li2021prefix}, Adapter\cite{pfeiffer2021adapterfusion, wang2020k}, LoRA~\cite{hulora} , etc. The core of applying such a technique to continual learning is to construct additional learnable parameters or modules to instruct pre-trained representations and select appropriate prompts during inference time.
-L2P~\cite{wang2022learning} optimizes the cosine similarity between query features and learnable keys, the most relevant prompts are selected and prepended to the token sequence both during training and inference.
-DualPrompt~\cite{wang2022dualprompt} further subdividing the prompts into general prompts sharing across all tasks and expert prompts picked and optimized in the same way as~\cite{wang2022learning}.
-CODAPrompt~\cite{smith2023coda} proposes to reweight prompts through input-conditioned weights, facilitating end-to-end optimization of the query-key mechanism across tasks.
-Distinct from the aforementioned prompt-based approaches, another line of work aims to construct classifiers through the extraction of robust feature representations via pretrained models.
-SLCA~\cite{zhang2023slca} fine-tuned the full pretrained model and recommended using different learning rates for the representation layers and the classifier to address the forgetting problem in representation layers, they further incorporated prototype replay for post-hoc alignment of the classification layers to reduce bias in the classifier.
-RanPAC~\cite{mcdonnell2024ranpac} suggested employing a frozen random projection layer to project pretrained features into a high-dimensional space, thereby improving linear separability, they additionally utilize an online LDA classifier to eliminate correlations between categories.
+L2P~\cite{wang2022learning} optimized the cosine similarity between query features and learnable keys, the most relevant prompts are selected and prepended to the token sequence both during training and inference.
+DualPrompt~\cite{wang2022dualprompt} further subdivided the prompts into general prompts sharing across all tasks and expert prompts picked and optimized in the same way as~\cite{wang2022learning}.
+CODA-Prompt~\cite{smith2023coda} proposed to reweight prompts through input-conditioned weights, facilitating end-to-end optimization of the query-key mechanism across tasks.
+ConvPromt~\cite{roy2024convolutional} proposed to generate layer-wise prompts from shared embeddings and integrated Large Language Model-driven task similarity analysis to dynamically allocate prompt resources.
+Distinct from the aforementioned prompt-based approaches, another line of work aims to construct classifiers through the extraction of robust feature representations via pre-trained models.
+SLCA~\cite{zhang2023slca} fine-tuned the full pre-trained model and recommended using different learning rates for the representation layers and the classifier to address the forgetting problem in representation layers, they further incorporated prototype replay for post-hoc alignment of the classification layers to reduce bias in the classifier.
+RanPAC~\cite{mcdonnell2024ranpac} suggested employing a frozen random projection layer to project pre-trained features into a high-dimensional space, thereby improving linear separability, they additionally utilize an online LDA classifier to eliminate correlations between categories.
 EASE~\cite{zhou2024expandable} proposed to employ distinct adapters for each task to acquire task-specific features, and construct a unified classifier by synthesizing prototypes for old classes through semantic relevance.
+Considering the feature generalizability of large-scale vision-language pre-trained models, a series of recent works has emerged that either specifically design for or leverage these types of models~\cite{wang2023attriclip,frascaroli2024clip,yu2025language,zhang2024overcoming,huang2024class,jhaclap4clip,zhou2025learning}.
+SPU~\cite{zhang2024overcoming} introduced a selective parameter update strategy to mitigate generic knowledge forgetting in foundation models, by localizing to key layers and fine-tuning only a small portion of task-relevant parameters.
+CLAP4CLIP~\cite{jhaclap4clip} addressed uncertainties in multi-modal interactions by probabilistically modeling the visual-guided text feature space and incorporating task-specific probabilistic adapter modules.
+Furthermore, it leverages CLIP's rich pre-trained knowledge for weight initialization and distribution regularization to effectively alleviate catastrophic forgetting.
+RAPF~\cite{huang2024class} proposed to adaptively adjusting affected old class representations using textual features, combined with a decomposed parameter fusion technique to stabilize the adapter.
+PROOF~\cite{zhou2025learning} proposed to learn new knowledge by training task-specific expandable projection layers and freezing old ones to prevent forgetting, while also designing a cross-modal fusion module to better integrate visual and textual information.